lingahoang/Election_Analysis/README.md

 # Election_Analysis

 ## Project Overview
-A Colorado Board of Elections employee has givien me the folowwing tasks to complete the election audit of a recent local congressional election.
+A Colorado Board of Elections employee has given me the following tasks to complete the election audit of a recent local congressional election.

 1. Calculate the total number of votes cast.
 2. Get a complete list of candidates who received votes.
 3. Calculate the total number of votes each candidate received.
 4. Calculate the percentage of votes each candidate won.
-Determine the winner of the election base on popular vote.
+5. Determine the winner of the election base on popular vote.

 ## Resources
 - Data Source: election_results.csv
-- Software: Python 3.6.1, Visual Studio COde, 1.38.1
+- Software: Python 3.6.1, Visual Studio Code, 1.38.1

 ## Summary
 The analysis of the election show that: